Is your communications agency read for POPI?

 Why ask this?
 A gap analysis will highlight the areas in which the agency does not yet comply and this will form the basis of their planning.
 The analysis must cover processes, technology, staff education and crisis management in the event of a data breach.
 This exercise will also assist in defining the split of responsibilities between you as the data owner and the agency as the data processor.

 - What are your plans to achieve compliance and by when?

 Why ask this?
 Because interventions are likely to be required at multiple levels, delaying POPI readiness until the clock starts ticking is risky for a communications agency, especially one that uses technology to process data.
-There needs to be a high level of ownership at executive level, supported by detailed work streams to address each identified gap.
+There needs to be a high level of ownership at the executive level, supported by detailed work streams to address each identified gap.

 - Who is your Information Officer?

 Why ask this?
-Every organisation that processes data is required to appoint and train an Information Officer.
+Every organization that processes data is required to appoint and train an Information Officer.
 This person must have a clear mandate and work within specific guidelines for the development and maintenance of adequate security procedures.
 The responsibility that rests with the Information Officer in a communications agency is significant.

 - What are your Security Policies and procedures in the event of a data breach?